Breast Lift Overview

-The national average surgeon/physician fee for breast lifts in 2013 was $4,207, according to the American Society of Plastic Surgeons.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+The national average surgeon/physician fee for Breast Lifts in 2020 was $5,012, according to the American Society of Plastic Surgeons.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 You should be provided with complete information on costs and financing options at the initial consultation with your doctor.

 Breast Lift Consultation

-If you decide that you might benefit from a breast lift, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-During this meeting, you will be examined by the doctor and discuss your options in detail.
-Be sure to ask any questions that you have, including those related to your expectations for the procedure.
+If you are considering Breast Lift, the first step is to schedule a consultation with a plastic surgeon.
+During your consultation, the surgeon will examine your case and discuss your options in detail.
+Be sure to ask any questions you have about Breast Lifts and your expectations for the procedure.

 Be prepared to discuss your overall health and medical history.
 Bring a list of all of your current medications — prescription, over-the-counter and herbal.
 Include any vitamins that you take.
 Also remember to bring a list of previous surgeries, including any type of procedure involving the breasts.